Deuring's mass formula of a Mumford family: Two dimensional potentially crystalline -representations and classification of the Newton polygons

-where $\Delta$ on the first factor is the identity map and on the second factor is to change the positions of two tensor factors.
-One verifies easily that under the isomorphism $\Delta^{-1}$, the above filtered $\phi$-module structure is isomorphic to the direct sum of two copies of the filtered $\phi$-module structure on $D_{crys,2}^{(0)}(V_1)\otimes D_{crys,2}^{(1)}(V_1)$ with the tensor product of filtrations on factors and $\phi$-structure the $\phi_{ten}$.
-This shows the proposition. \end{proof}
+where the filtered $\phi$-module structure on $\otimes_{m=0}^{r-1}D_{crys,r}^{(m)}(V_1)$ is given by $Fil_{ten}$ and $\phi_{ten}$. \end{proposition} \begin{proof} The original proof is lengthy.
+The current argument is suggested by the referee.
+It is simpler and clearer.
+One observes the following natural isomorphisms of filtered $\phi$-modules:

-In the previous propositions we consider the case where $V$ is polarisable and of Hodge-Tate weights $\{0,1\}$.
-Here $V$ is polarisable means that there is a perfect $\Gal_E$-pairing $V\otimes V\to \Q_p(-1)$.
+An extra explanation is possibly necessary: note first that the $\phi$ action on $B_{crys}$ preserves $\Q_{p^r}$ and acts on it by $\sigma$.
+So it permutes the terms in the first tensor product in the fourth line of the above isomorphisms.
+It implies that the resulting $\phi$-structure on the tensor product in the last line as given by $\phi_{ten}$.
+As $V_1$ is crystalline, the subspace $\bigotimes_{m=0}^{r-1}D_{crys,r}^{(m)}(V_1)$ in the $\Gal_E$-invariant space has the same dimension as $D_{crys}(V)$.
+Therefore, the equality in the last line follows. \end{proof} In the previous proposition we consider the case where $V$ is polarisable and of Hodge-Tate weights $\{0,1\}$.
+Here $V$ being polarisable means that there is a perfect $\Gal_E$-pairing $V\otimes V\to \Q_p(-1)$.
 This condition implies that if $\lambda$ is a Newton (resp.
 Hodge) slopes of $V$, then $1-\lambda$ is also a Newton (resp.
-Hodge) slopes of $V$ with the \emph{same} multiplicity. \begin{proposition} Let $V$ be a polarisable crystalline representation with Hodge-Tate weights $0,1$.
+Hodge) slopes of $V$ with the \emph{same} multiplicity. \begin{proposition} Let $V$ be a polarisable crystalline representation with Hodge-Tate weights $\{0,1\}$.
 If there exists a two dimensional crystalline $\Q_{p^r}$-representation $V_1$ such that